andrewrobson3000/FromTheoryToPractice_EmpiricalBayes/README.md

 # Empirical Bayes Methods: A Practical Guide

-Welcome to our repository, where we demystify Empirical Bayes methods and showcase their practical applications in data analysis.
+Welcome to this repository, where I demystify Empirical Bayes methods and showcase their practical applications in data analysis.
 Dive into the intuitive and mathematical underpinnings of both parametric and non-parametric Empirical Bayes approaches, enriched with real-life examples and code samples.

 ## Summary